owncloud/impersonate/README.md

 # Impersonate

-Allow administrators to become a different user
+Allow administrators to become a different user by adding an impersonate action to the user list.

 Place this app in **owncloud/apps/**